fheahdythdr/ClientFlagOptimizer/README.md

 If any errors happen, create an issue and try to explain what happened or provide a video of what happened.

+I will very likely not be updating any FVars at the moment, however you can create custom FVar jsons.

 ## Features

 - Unlocks FPS (frames per second)